 Here, you will find a few BMPs which could be of great help in dealing with erosion and sediment control:

 The BMP Locator.
 This online tool will help you find instructions for stormwater BMPs from EPA or state agencies.
 You can select a category, subcategory, and a source.
 There is a full guidance manual from EPA here.
-It will help you identify the best management practices for construction activities and show you how to prevent stormwater pollution.
+It will help you identify the best management practices for construction activities and show how to prevent stormwater pollution.
 You will learn how to:

 - Collect site information